spotify/luigi/README.md

 We use Luigi internally at Spotify to run 1000s of tasks every day, organized in complex dependency graphs.
 Most of these tasks are Hadoop job.
 Luigi provides an infrastructure that powers all kinds of stuff including recommendations, toplists, A/B test analysis, external reports, internal dashboards, etc.

-Note that Luigi is still in a slightly immature state so future changes might very well not be backwards compatible.
+Note that Luigi is still in a slightly immature state so you might see occasional weirdness.
+Future changes might not be backwards compatible.

 A code example says more than 1000 bullet lists, so enough said - let's look at some examples.
 Though by all means feel free to scroll down and [read more](#readmore) about some design decisions Luigi.